What do molecular science students say about course organisation?

 Why do academic staff and communication matter most?

-Accessible, responsive staff underpin students’ ability to navigate demanding programmes.
-Clear, consistent communication—named owners for operations, prompt responses to queries, and concise updates—reduces friction and helps cohorts focus on learning.
-Visibility of academic staff in labs, office hours and personal tutoring strengthens belonging and enables swift course adjustments in response to student voice.
+Accessible, responsive staff help students navigate demanding programmes without unnecessary friction.
+Clear, consistent communication, with named owners for operations, prompt responses to queries, and concise updates, reduces avoidable confusion and helps cohorts focus on learning.
+Visibility of academic staff in labs, office hours, and personal tutoring in molecular biosciences also strengthens belonging and gives teams faster feedback when something needs adjusting.
+That combination makes it easier to solve problems early, before they affect confidence or attainment.

 How should we evaluate success through coursework, assessment and feedback?

-Assessment design and feedback quality drive experience in this discipline.
-Standardised rubric formats, annotated exemplars and published marking criteria set expectations.
-Programme teams calibrate across markers and set service levels for feedback return, with alignment to learning outcomes and varied assessment types.
-Text analysis of student comments surfaces recurrent issues—usefulness of feedback, workload bunching, scheduling conflicts—so teams act and close the loop.
+Assessment design and feedback quality shape how manageable the course feels.
+Standardised rubric formats, annotated exemplars, and published marking criteria set clearer expectations from the start.
+Programme teams that calibrate across markers and set service levels for feedback return make assessment feel fairer and more predictable, while varied assessment types keep alignment with learning outcomes.
+Text analysis of student comments can then surface recurring issues, including the usefulness of feedback in molecular biology, workload bunching, and scheduling conflicts, so teams can prioritise fixes and close the loop with evidence.

 What sits beyond academics in a supportive, inclusive student experience?

-Students thrive when wellbeing, community and accessibility sit alongside rigorous science.
-Providers strengthen inclusive practice by offering accessible schedules, routes for adjustments, and visible mental health support.
-Co-curricular activities, peer networks and careers guidance complement the academic core and sustain engagement through intensive laboratory periods.
+Students are more likely to thrive when wellbeing, community, and accessibility sit alongside rigorous science.
+Providers can support that by offering accessible schedules, clear routes for adjustments, and visible mental health support.
+Co-curricular activities, peer networks, and careers guidance also help students stay connected during intensive laboratory periods.
+The payoff is not only a better experience, but stronger persistence through the most demanding parts of the course.

 What should providers take forward?